darkobits/nlink/README.md

 # Debugging

 This package respects the `LOG_LEVEL` environment variable, and uses the standard [NPM log levels](https://github.com/npm/npmlog#loglevelprefix-message-).
-For more verbose output, try `LOG_LEVEL=verbose npm run <script that uses nlink-dir>`.
+For more verbose output, try `LOG_LEVEL=silly nlink ...`.

 Additionally, you may pass `--dry-run` to either form of the command, which will automatically enable more verbose logging.